UK Steel Reinforcement Specifications: BS 4449 Guide

 How is reinforcement traceability ensured on UK sites?

-Every bar and mesh sheet delivered to site must be traceable to its cast, heat, or batch number, plus the supplier and manufacturer.
-The CARES Cloud digital traceability platform enforces this for all reinforcement manufacturers and suppliers.
-Suppliers must hold a valid CARES SCS Scheme Certificate of Approval.
-Manufacturers must provide Environmental Product Declarations (EPDs) conforming to EN 15804.
-This chain of documentation ensures any quality issue can be traced back to the production source and resolved quickly.
+Every bar and mesh sheet must be traceable to its cast or batch number, supplier, and manufacturer via the CARES Cloud platform.
+Suppliers must hold a valid CARES SCS Certificate and manufacturers must provide EPDs conforming to EN 15804.

 What are the different types of reinforcement mesh?